 History of Economic Ideas (especially critical reinterpretations of Adam Smith)

 'The Legacy of Frank H. Knight for the Politics of Financial Governance', Journal of Institutional Economics, 17 (6), pp. 973-987, 2021.

 - 'Platform Lending and the Politics of Financial Infrastructures', Review of International Political Economy, 26 (5), pp. 863-885, 2019.

-- (Forthcoming) ‘The Ethics of Alternative Finance’ in Brent J. Steele and Eric A. Heinze (eds) Routledge Handbook of Ethics and International Relations.
+- ‘The Ethics of Alternative Finance: Governing, Resisting, and Rethinking the Limits of Finance’ in Brent J. Steele and Eric A. Heinze (eds) Routledge Handbook of Ethics and International Relations, pp. 431-444, 2018.

 - 'Mainstreaming Social Finance: The Regulation of the Peer-to-Peer Lending Marketplace in the UK', British Journal of Politics and International Relations, 18 (4) pp. 930-945, 2016, with Chris Rogers.

 - Ethics and Economic Governance: Using Adam Smith to Understand the Global Financial Crisis (Routledge RIPE Series in Global Political Economy), 2016.

 - 'Mark Carney and the Gendered Political Economy of British Central Banking', British Journal of Politics and International Relations, 18 (1), pp. 49-71, 2016, with Adrienne Roberts.

 - 'Learning to Fail: Resilience and the Empty Promise of Financial Literacy Education', Consumption, Markets and Culture, 18 (3), pp. 257-276, 2015.